jzelenjak/master-thesis-repository/ueransim/EXPERIMENTS.md

 ./nr-ue -c config/uecfg.yaml
 ```
 The victim UE uses the official UERANSIM image, so the UE will behave as normal.

+Note: If the victim UE cannot successfully establish a PDU session, check if the [gtp5g](https://github.com/free5gc/gtp5g) kernel module is loaded.

 **Step 3.** (Optional) Enter the `victim_ue` container again and start a `ping`, e.g.:
 ```sh